SAP-archive/docs/concepts/bot_builder/import.md

 Please be aware that the entity names might be subject to modification.
 There is a limit for importing entities and synonyms you can import at once of 10,000 each, while not exceeding the file size limit of 1 MB.
 The import process does not get executed if an entity with the specified name is already existing.
+If you link a synonym to an entity which is not existing nor stated in the import file it will get created.

 ## Importing intents and expressions